“A very good investment to help avoid selling to unauthorized parties.”

 Our ITAR compliance software can help you navigate the International Traffic in Arms Regulations (ITAR), which govern the permanent and temporary export of defense related goods, technologies, and services on the United States Munitions List (USML).

-Visual Compliance offers comprehensive ITAR compliance software solutions with the depth and breadth to implement and manage all aspects of Wassenaar, EAR, OFAC, and ITAR compliance.
+eCustoms’ Visual Compliance suite of Export Classification solutions offer comprehensive ITAR compliance with the depth and breadth to implement and manage all aspects of Wassenaar, EAR, OFAC, and ITAR compliance.

 Software of particular relevance to companies in the ITAR space include: